Nydia Quintero

-Nydia Quintero Turbay de Balcázar (Note: Name prior to her marriage: Nydia Quintero Turbay, formerly Nydia Quintero de Turbay, later changed to Nydia Quintero Turbay de Balcázar.)
-(28 August 1932 – 30 June 2025) was a Colombian civic leader and philanthropist who served as First Lady of Colombia from 1978 to 1982 during her marriage to President Julio César Turbay Ayala.
+Nydia Quintero Turbay de Balcázar ((Note: Quintero was named Nydia Quintero Turbay at birth.
+Later, after her marriage, she adopted her husband's surname according to Spanish naming customs, resulting in Nydia Quintero de Turbay.
+In 1984 she adopted her second husband's surname, resulting in Nydia Quintero Turbay de Balcazar.)
+28 August 1932 – 30 June 2025) was a Colombian activist and humanitarian who served as the first lady of Colombia from 1978 to 1982, as the wife of President Julio César Turbay Ayala.
+Throughout her decades of public service, she was a prominent advocate for children's rights, disaster relief, and charity.